bool(false)

 For more insights on Gush Mints cultivation and strain experiences, check out Leafly.

-FAQ About Growing Gush Mints Seeds
+FAQ About Growing Gush Mints Strain

 Q: How long does Gush Mints take to grow?